emmanuelferragne/starter-hugo-academic/content/event/workshop_zurich/index.md

 +++
-title = "French students of English: what automatic methods and our perception tell us about their accents." publishDate = 2023-10-20T00:00:00# Schedule page publish date. draft = false
+title = "French students of English: what automatic methods and our perception tell us about their accents" publishDate = 2023-10-20T00:00:00# Schedule page publish date. draft = false